 Director – Jeff Caldwell

 Jeff grew up in the Radford community and graduated Radford High School in 1988.
 He attended New River Community College and the University of Tennessee studying Architecture.
-Jeff is active in the community as a business owner of Clear Technologies of Virginia, Ship on Site, and Partner in Spectrum Therapeutic Services with his wife Anna who provides specialty services for Autistic children in Southwest Virginia.
+Jeff is active in the community as a business owner of NRVShipping, Nesselrod on the New, and Partner in Spectrum Therapeutic Services with his wife Anna who provides specialty services for Autistic children in Southwest Virginia.
 Jeff is also the Executive Director of The Friends of Claytor Lake, a 501(c)3 environmental non-profit.
 Jeff is married to Anna Caldwell and together have 5 children who have and do attend the Radford school system.

 Director – Jeff Smith